 Please note that “double booking” of a demo combined with a lecture presentation is not allowed.
 Demo and lectures must be presented separately.

-Please submit your 1-page demo proposal before Monday, July 16th, 2018.
+Please submit your 1-page demo proposal before Monday, August 6th, 2018 (EXTENDED!).
 Proposals will be evaluated based on the timeliness of the topic, the qualifications of the authors, and quality of the proposed demonstration.

 Proposals for live demonstrations should be submitted via the regular submissions page by choosing the Demo track.

 BioCAS 2018 Demo Sessions co-Chairs: